Vote for your favourite savings provider and sign up for a chance to win £500!Read more…

 Fashion and luxury items were also found to cost more at the airport than their retail counterparts.
 You could save £32 by purchasing your next pair of Ray-Ban sunglasses for just £81 online, instead of forking out £113 at duty-free.

 |Percentage change from retail||39.88%|

 |Percentage change from retail||150.00%|

 Not everything is more expensive at the airport and you can actually find some good deals.
 You could save £23 on Dior perfume and 30% on a bottle of Absolute Vodka, but the cheapest confectionary we could find was still more expensive than online.

-Retail prices used were the cheapest found online, meaning the prices here may not be the same at all retailers.
+Retail prices used were the cheapest found online.
+The prices here may not be the same at all retailers and will fluctuate.

 All prices as of 17/06/2019

 Click here for more research.
 For all media enquiries, please contact

 Report suggests buy now, pay later regulation could be ditchedRead more…

 Keen to set your child off to a good financial start in life?
 We explain a range of different investment options.Read more…